Sameeksha-Pai-K/Automatic-Sanitizer-dispenser/README.md

 Gnd to Gnd

-###Step 4:
+### Step 4:

 Attach the handwash and servo motor to the cardboard.
 Stick ultrasonic sensor on the front side of handwash using double sided tape.
-Connect the push button to the servo motor using a wire.
+Make a hole in the eraser.
+Pass a wire through through the hole and connect one end of the eraser to servo motor and other end to a fixed point.

 ### Step 5: